tytso/xfstests-bld/Documentation/building-xfstests.md

 so it may be preferable to let things be as far as the fio repo is concerned.)

+## Installing the necessary packages to build xfstests

+In order to build xfstests, a number of prerequisite packages are needed.
+They can be installed using the command:

+        % sudo apt-get install build-essential autoconf autoconf2.64 \
+                automake libgdbm-dev libtool-bin qemu-utils gettext \
+                e2fslibs-dev git debootstrap fakechroot libdbus-1-3 \
+                autopoint pkg-config symlinks

 ## Building the xfstests tarball

 1. Run "make clean"